A Pretty Penny

 ‘Where is Chloe?’ asked Jimmy.

-At that point in proceedings, my eyes were locked on the bodyguard.
+My eyes were locked on the bodyguard.
 He had the look of a predator waiting for the opportune moment to strike, and so I had taken it upon myself to make sure that I would alert Jimmy if and when the time came.
-However, when Jimmy had posed his question about Chloe’s whereabouts to J.B, I noticed the bodyguards eyes flicker towards the far end of the suite.
-I followed his eye line to what I assumed was the bedroom.
-I then looked back at him and he was looking straight at me.

 ‘Jimmy,’ I said.